Generalized Redundant Calibration of Radio Interferometers: Conclusions

 While we have focused on nearly redundant-arrays, our method is in trivially generalizable to only partially redundant arrays in arbitrary configuration.
 A fixed value of $M$ defines a grid with $D/(\lambda M)$ in the $u-v$ plane.
 Any array containing dishes (even heterogeneous ones!), whose response with respect to some arbitrary original can be satisfactorily described on the $u-v$ plane in this grid can be in general fit with generalized redundant calibration.
 Of course, this model is interesting only if the array has a sufficient redundancy that the number of unknowns does not exceed the number of observed visibilities, since otherwise it is capable of trivially explaining any measurement.

-On downside of this method is that it is non-trivial to connect the measured values to the underlying quantities of interest.
-In the standard redundant calibration, the interpretation of the fitted $uv$-values is clear: they are exactly the values of the true $uv$-plane convolved with the appropriate beam responses.
-In generalized redundant calibration however, the actual beams are not made up from identical sub-beams.
+We found that the main downside of this method is that it is non-trivial to connect the measured values to the underlying quantities of interest.
+We have seen that the central $uv$-plane pixels (i.e. those on the nominal lattice positions) are well recovered, but this has not been investigated in any detail.
+In comparison, in the standard redundant calibration, the interpretation of the fitted $uv$-values is clear: they are exactly the values of the true $uv$-plane convolved with the appropriate beam responses.
+Unfortunately, in generalized redundant calibration however, the actual beams are not made up from identical sub-beams.
 Therefore, it is non-trivial to precisely connect the recovered $(2M+1)\times(2M+1)$ pixelized beam back to actual pointing and geometric offsets.

 The beauty of the proposed scheme is that is it very general, especially for large array that could afford to go beyond $M=1$.
 On the other hand, if we did know that the dominant errors are pointing and geometry errors, one could design a model that would fit explicitly for those.
 In that case, the contents of the u-v plane could be modeled by the values and its spatial derivatives at the lattice points.
 We leave extended comparisons of these methods for the future.